 We employed the online survey method using a 4 (product: “artsy wall clock” versus “basic wall clock” versus “monstera plant” versus “basil plant”) by 2 (store: IKEA versus The Home Depot) by 2 (context: control versus Instagram advertising) between-subject factorial design, where participants were randomly assigned to one of 16 conditions.
 Two different kinds of house plants were chosen as the product stimuli because of their popularity amongst millennial shoppers (Boone, 2018) and their hedonic character.
 Two different wall clocks were included based on their relative low popularity on Instagram and their utilitarian character.
 By including two house plant and wall clock types in this study, we aimed to address possible product biases.
 Similarly, we addressed potential channel (store) biases by including IKEA and The Home Depot in the study.
 Thus, we aimed to minimize effects of previous experience or attitude toward the stores.

 After being provided informed consent and indicating adherence to quality expectations of the researchers, participants answered questions about their previous online shopping experience, attitudes toward popular products, and attitude toward Instagram.
 Following that, participants in the Instagram advertising condition were exposed to an Instagram mock-up post of one of the products displayed in the online shop.
 In the control condition, participants were not exposed to any additional stimuli before viewing the online shop stimuli.
-The online shop mock-up did not include prize information.
+The online shop mock-up did not include price information.
 Next, participants reported on attitude toward the product and store familiarity.
-Last, participants answered questions about FOMO, their degree of participation within Instagram and a series of demographics questions.
+Last, participants answered questions about FOMO, their degree of participation within Instagram and a series of demographic questions.
 This study was reviewed and approved by the University’s Institutional Review Board.

 Data Collection, Sample, and Cleaning